Just released: How to raise venture capital in 2023

 Hired coverage: Here, the premium depends on the cost of hire, i.e., the annual cost of renting vehicles.
 Typically you will be asked to estimate your rental car costs at the beginning of the policy.
 Once the year is over, some insurance may ask you for your actual costs and could bill you (or provide a refund) for the difference.

 As you look around your office, consider if any of the above situations could be applied to you.
 Has any employee ever used their personal auto for business use?
 Have you ever rented a car to use in the course of business?
-The truth is, almost every company has the exposure addressed by hired and non-owned auto coverage.
+Understanding coi in business ensures that you have the necessary documentation to protect your business adequately.
 Whether you purchase a stand-alone HNOA policy or add the coverage as an endorsement to your current general liability policy, this coverage can save you serious money in case of an accident.

 Related Articles